apaz-cli/pgen/README.md

 ## Bootstrapping

 First, build the latest version of [packcc](https://github.com/arithy/packcc).
-Name the binary `packcc`.
-The code should already be included in this repo as `packcc.c`.
+Put the binary in `packcc/packcc`.
+The code should already be included in this repo at `packcc/packcc.c`.
 A linux x86_64 ELF binary is also included.
 Overwrite it if you're on another platform.
 Compiling packcc should not require any special flags.
 To update/refetch and recompile packcc, it should just be:
 ```sh
 cd packcc/